A. The tower of Babel.

 4. (31-32) The family of Terah and their travels from Ur of the Chaldeans to Haran.

 And Terah took his son Abram and his grandson Lot, the son of Haran, and his daughter-in-law Sarai, his son Abram’s wife, and they went out with them from Ur of the Chaldeans to go to the land of Canaan; and they came to Haran and dwelt there.
 So the days of Terah were two hundred and five years, and Terah died in Haran.

 a.
 They went out with them from Ur of the Chaldeans to go to the land of Canaan: Abram’s story begins in Ur of the Chaldeans(Babylon).
 Joshua 24:2 describes Abram before the LORD called him.
 He was from a family of idol worshippers and was probably an idol worshipper himself (notwithstanding Jewish legends).

 i.
 Abram came from a family of idol worshippers.
 Later, when Abram’s grandson Jacob went back to Abram’s relatives, they were still worshipping idols.

 b.
-And they came to Haran and dwelt there: Acts 7:2-4 makes it clear the call of Genesis 12:1-3 came to Abram while he still lived in Ur of the Chaldeans.
-When he received this call from God he was only partially obedient, because he took his father Terah with him to Haran even though the Lord called him to go from Ur by himself.
+And they came to Haran and dwelt there: Acts 7:2-4 makes it clear the call of Genesis 12:1-3 came to Abram while he still lived in Ur.
+When he received this call from God he was only halfway obedient in at least two ways.

 c.
 Terah died in Haran: Sometimes we can gain meaning from names in the Bible.
-The name Terah means, “delay.”
-The name Haran means “parched, barren.”
-When Abram was in partial obedience, then delay and barrenness characterized his life.
-When we delay in drawing close to God we also experience barrenness.
+The name Terah means delay.
+The name Haran means parched, barren.
+When Abram was in partial obedience, then delay and barrenness marked his life.
+When we knowingly disobey God, we often delay the outworking of His plan in our lives and we also experience barrenness.